 The mayhem in that Ekaterinburg cellar would last 20 terrible minutes.
 The Tsar and his wife died instantly – most of the executioners were unwilling to be first to fire on the children, so targeted the parents instead.
 Other deaths weren’t so quick.
 The Empress’s maid, Anna Dermidova, was stabbed trying to defend herself with a cushion stuffed with jewels.

-The Tsarevich Alexei was shot twice in the head after the killers noticed that he had survived the first bullet.
+The Tsarevich Alexei was shot in the head and then shot there again after the killers noticed that he had survived the first bullet.

 Grand Duchess Maria cowered against the wall, covering her head in terror before being stabbed.
 As the bodies were being hauled away, two of the duchesses were heard to be coughing.
 Bayonets soon put an end to that.